zerebos/Trilium-MarkdownPreview/README.md

 If you're going to add any images or styles to the note, it can be annoying to see the preview cards at the bottom.
 You can hide those by adding the `#hideChildrenOverview` native to Trilium.

+### Syntax Highlighting

+Syntax highlighting is enabled by default, you can disable this by unchecking the promoted attribute `syntaxHighlighting` on the widget note!

 ### Images
 #### Local